Message from Dr. Abramowicz, current Program Director

 Program Overview

-The Clinical Anesthesiology (CA) resident training takes place at Westchester Medical Center (WMC), the main rotation site, and a community hospital in Danbury, CT (total of 2-3 months over the course of training).
-The Westchester Medical Center experience includes a no-call rotation/no weekend/no holiday rotation at our Poughkeepsie site.
-CA-3 residents also have the opportunity to complete an elective rotation in obstetric anesthesia at Mt.
+The Clinical Anesthesiology (CA) resident training takes place at Westchester Medical Center (WMC) in Valhalla, NY, the main rotation site, and two community hospitals: Good Samaritan Hospital (GS) in Suffern , NY and Mid-Hudson Regional Hospital (MHRH) in Poughkeepsie, NY (for total of 3 months over four years of training).
+Both hospitals are administratively a part of WMC.
+The MHRH experience includes a no-call rotation/no weekend/no holiday rotation at our Poughkeepsie site, while the GS experience includes a month each of OB Anesthesia and Cardiac Anesthesia CA-3 residents also can complete an elective rotation in obstetric anesthesia at Mt.
 Sinai and Morningside West Hospital in Manhattan.

 Program Curriculum